 - The location of the University is within reach of London and West End theatres, the British Newspaper Library, and museums and other research centres of national and international importance.

 The course is accredited by the National Council for the Training of Journalists (NCTJ).

 Facts and Figures

-The School of Arts at Brunel includes single and joint honours degree courses in English, Music and Creative Music Technology, Film and Television Studies and Modern Drama.
+The College of Business, Arts and Social Sciences at Brunel includes single and joint honours degree courses in English, Music and Creative Music Technology, Film and Television Studies and Modern Drama.
 Our staff are active in both research and practice, and provide expertise in a wide range of topics.

 Our undergraduate programmes are designed to sharpen creative and analytical skills, develop confidence in working in teams and in problem-solving techniques.
 Each programme develops basic skills within its discipline but allows you to explore your own particular interests through a range of optional modules.

 Research conducted by staff provides the basis for much of our teaching, ensuring that modules are connected to debates and issues that are current within these four interdisciplinary areas.